JaviSandoval94/VBA-challenge/VBAStocks/VBA Homework script.txt

         maxDec = 0
         maxVol = 0

-        'Sort rows alphabetically depending on the ticker key to run the rest of the code. ws.Columns("A:G").Sort key1:=ws.Range("A2"), order1:=xlAscending, Header:=xlYes
+        'Sort rows to run the rest of the code: alphabetically depending on the ticker key and then by date. ws.Columns("A:G").Sort key1:=ws.Range("A2"), order1:=xlAscending, Header:=xlYes, key2:=ws.Range("B2"), order2:=xlAscending, Header:=xlYes

         'Generate the summary table headers.
         ws.Cells(1, 9).Value = "Ticker"